NeelanshPandey/to-do-list/README.md

 # to-do-list
-set your task and get them done
+1) set your task and get them done
+2) Site is published at: https://neelanshpandey.github.io/to-do-list/